awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_sns.md

 **Note**
 Your user account must have sns::subscribe IAM permissions to subscribe to an SNS topic\.

-You can subscribe an Amazon SQS queue to this notification topic, but you must use a topic ARN that is in the same region\.
+You can subscribe an Amazon SQS queue to this notification topic, but you must use a topic ARN that is in the same Region\.
 For more information, see [Tutorial: Subscribing an Amazon SQS Queue to an Amazon SNS Topic](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-subscribe-queue-sns-topic.html) in the Amazon Simple Queue Service Developer Guide\.

 You can also use an AWS Lambda function to trigger events when notifications are received\.
 For more information, see [Invoking Lambda functions using Amazon SNS notifications](https://docs.aws.amazon.com/sns/latest/dg/sns-lambda-as-subscriber.html) in the Amazon Simple Notification Service Developer Guide\.

-The Amazon SNS topic ARNs for each region are shown below\.
+The Amazon SNS topic ARNs for each Region are shown below\.

 | AWS Region | Amazon SNS Topic ARN |